-Apply a thin film of a lubricant such as Anti-seize or Noalox to the male engagement area of the aluminum boom sections.
+Apply a thin film of a lubricant such as Anti-seize (included) or Noalox (not included) to the male engagement area of the aluminum boom sections.
 Failure to do so may cause the tubes to seize inside each other.
-Match the boom pieces as shown below and slide each boom piece together until the pre-drilled holes align.
+Match the boom pieces as shown below and slide each boom piece together until the predrilled holes align.